root-project/root/documentation/users-guide/InputOutput.md

 histograms" includes objects of any class descending directly or indirectly from **`TH1`**.
 Hence, our **`TProfile`** `hprof` is created in the current directory `f.`There was another side effect when we called the `TH1::Draw` method.
-CINT printed this statement:
+ROOT printed this statement:

 ``` {.cpp}
 <TCanvas::MakeDefCanvas>: created default TCanvas with name c1